 As you may know there is lots of sugar in pie, but as sugar and dairy free household, I have become adept enough to make the appropriate substitutions and still have a delicious experience (where it tastes just as good as one with sugar, if not better).
 My mouth was already watering at the thought of this pie, with ice cream on top.

-I used Martha Stewart’s Sweet Cherry Pie recipe that I found on the internet and adapted it accordingly using agave nectar instead of sugar.
+I used Martha Stewart’s Sweet Cherry Pie recipe that I found on the internet and adapted it accordingly using honey instead of sugar.
 It turned out beautifully and everyone had 2 pieces!
 With ice cream of course!

 As for the ice cream, I have recently discovered Rice Dream, a lactose and gluten free ice cream available in stores.
 It is also sugar free, as it is sweetened with brown rice syrup and agave nectar.
 It is quite good, in fact it is so good I had way more ice cream than I actually did pie!